SonicSkunk/DuckingSpace/README.md

     Adjust the ducking parameter to achieve a cleaner mix with the reverb ducking the original signal.

     The plugin has the following parameters you can control:
         Ducking: Sets the amount of sidechaining applied.
-Make sure you have the right input levels for maximum effect.
+Make sure you have decent input levels.
         Speed: Controls the attack and release time of the compressor.
         Decay: Sets the length of the reverb's tail.
         Size: The perceived size of the virtual space.
-        Modulation: the amount of pitch modulation applied to the reverb
+        Modulation: the amount of pitch modulation applied to the reverb.
         Damping: The amount of damping in the virtual space
         Diffusion: How much the sound gets diffused in the virtual space
         Color: A compressor to brighter or darken the sound.
 Middle position is neutral.